-The FCA definition of a vulnerable customer is someone who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care.
+The Financial Conduct Authority (FCA) definition of a vulnerable customer is someone who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care.

 Ofgem defines a vulnerable customer as when a consumer’s personal circumstances and characteristics combine with aspects of the market to create situations where he or she is:

-Health: This refers to disabilities or short-long terms illnesses that may affect an individual’s ability to carry out day-to-day activities.
+- Health: This refers to disabilities or short-long term illnesses that may affect an individual’s ability to carry out day-to-day activities

 Regulatory bodies want to ensure that firms protect their vulnerable customers and provide them with a level of care appropriate for their needs.
 This might be using alternative communication channels because a disabled consumer isn’t able to get to a branch or a blind customer might request braille.